All About Linen & How to Print On Linen Fabric

 How the Sublimation Process Works

-To bring the design from the paper to the fabric, printers use heat and pressure.
-In this scientific process, the heat causes the water-based ink to evaporate into a gas.
-And this gas then bonds chemically with the fabric fibre.
+To take the design from paper to the fabric, printers use heat and pressure.
+In this scientific process, the heat causes the water-based ink to evaporate into a gas, which then bonds chemically with the fabric fibre.

 The printer then transfers the pattern from the paper to the fabric.
 In this process, the inks penetrate deep into the fabrics and create a permanent print.

-The sublimation method with thermal paper is an excellent method for linen; it reproduces detailed designs and numerous shades on synthetic fabrics including linen fabric blends.
+The sublimation method with thermal paper is an excellent method to use for linen; it reproduces detailed designs and numerous shades on synthetic fabrics, including linen fabric blends.

 Advantages of Sublimation Printing on Linen

-• If you use this method for linen, you’ll find it’s excellent for all runs, both small and large
+• If you use this method for linen, it’s great for all small and large runs.

 • All designs are durable and won’t scratch off.